curl -X PUT -E /var/metacat/certs/urn_node_KNB.pem http://knb.ecoinformatics.org/knb/d1/mn/v1/publish/solson.11.5 <?xml version="1.0" encoding="UTF-8"?> <error detailCode="1210" errorCode="401" name="InvalidToken"> <description>No session has been provided</description> </error>

 And since we don't do any MN-side identifier reservations, I don't see a compelling reason to force them to authenticate before generating an identifier.
 EZID will give us a unique DOI each time it is called -- essentially a reservation -- so I've been assuming we can rely on that.
 If we'd like to clear out old minted IDs that are not fully registered after X days, I think we could do that as well.

-#3 Updated by ben leinfelder about 6 years ago
+#3 Updated by ben leinfelder over 6 years ago

 I should also mention that you should not call publish() on the KNB until Metacat 2.1.1 is installed since there is a somewhat severe bug fixed by that patch release.
 See. https://projects.ecoinformatics.org/ecoinfo/issues/6057

-#4 Updated by Matt Jones about 6 years ago
+#4 Updated by Matt Jones over 6 years ago

 Part of the issue was not running under SSL.
 Fixing that, the correct update() command would be: